 If you have a neurologist, you can talk to them about your concerns.
 If they agree that you need to always have the same version of ASMs, you can ask them to pass this information on to your GP, with instructions on how to prescribe the same version each time.

 Your GP is usually responsible for your prescriptions.
 If you are taking a brand version of your ASM, you can ask them to write the brand name on your prescription.
 If you take a generic version, ask them to write the name of the manufacturer, with the generic name.

 Talk to your pharmacist

-Download a letter from our Medical Director to give to your GP, neurologist or pharmacist, supporting your right to ask to be prescribed the same version of your AEDs each time.
+Download a copy of this information to give to your GP, neurologist or pharmacist, to help support your request to be prescribed the same version of your ASMs each time.
 Or call our helpline for a copy.